rajesh-s/formal_symbiyosys/notes.md

     `ifdef FORMAL
         reg f_past_valid = 0;

-        // assume startup in reset
-        always @(posedge clk) begin
+        // this is required when $past is used in cover/assert because $past is undefined on the first clock always @(posedge clk) begin
             f_past_valid <= 1;
             if(f_past_valid == 0)